 Delinquent Tax Information

-Taxes are considered delinquent on the first business day in January of the following year the taxes were due.
-At that point, the penalty rate increases and interest is charged on the unpaid tax, penalty and fees
+Property taxes are considered delinquent on January 1st of the following year the property taxes were due.
+At that point, the penalty rate increases, and interest is charged on the unpaid tax, penalty, and fees.

 - Interest: The current interest rate is 10 percent per year.
 The interest rate increases monthly.

-- Fees: A delinquency fee of $25.00 is imposed to cover the costs of publication and notification.
+- Fees: A delinquent fee of $25.00 is imposed to cover the costs of publication and notification.

 Understanding tax forfeiture